pshxyz/pshxyz.github.io/_pages/cv.md

 - 09/1996 - 06/1999: Senior High School Student, Huanggang High School of Hubei Province

-# PUBLICATIONS IN REFEREED JOURNALS
+# PUBLICATIONS IN REFEREED JOURNALS (Partial List)

+- Shuhong Peng.
+2024.
+"Artificial Intelligence Application and Enterprise Employment: Evidence from Textual Analysis of Chinese Listed Companies’ Annual Reports",

 - Shuhong, Peng.
 2022.
 "The Health Effects of Education in China: A Meta-Regression Analysis", China Economics of Education Review, 7(1): 99-120.
 (CSSCI, In Chinese)